mongodb/specifications/source/uri-options/uri-options.rst

      - The amount of time a connection can be idle before it's closed

    * - maxPoolSize
-     - positive integer
+     - non-negative integer; 0 means no maximum
      - defined in the `Connection Pooling spec`_
      - required for drivers with connection pools
-     - The maximum number of clients or connections able to be created by a pool at a given time
+     - The maximum number of clients or connections able to be created by a pool at a given time.
+This count includes connections which are currently checked out.

    * - maxStalenessSeconds
      - -1 (no max staleness check) or integer >= 90